 For Infinitum Electric, the ambitious mission is simple to state, but challenging to achieve: “Power more with less.”
-With 53% of the world’s energy consumed by traditional electric motors, Infinitum Electric is aiming to reinvent the electrification landscape with its patented PCB stator technology that creates smarter, lighter, and quieter electric motors and generators that offer superior efficiency and durability.
+With 53% of the world’s energy consumed by traditional electric motors, Infinitum Electric is aiming to reinvent the electrification landscape with its patented PCB stator technology that creates smarter, lighter, quieter and more environmentally responsible electric motors and generators that offer superior efficiency and durability.
 Digi XBee® cellular modems play a key role in that mission as the company targets major opportunities in HVAC.

 Bringing Innovation to Motors